awillig/dcp-vardis/dcp-vardis-project/specification/dcp-issues.md

   statically or dynamically prioritize higher layer protocols, to make sure the higher-priority payloads are always included.

-- Offer a service to activate and de-activate BP.

 - There is no runtime liveness checking of client protocols and no proper cleanup.
 That could be a soft-state mechanism for registered protocols, together with additional status codes.

-- Add something like a 'network identifier' to the BP header, so that co-located drone swarms can be separated.

 ## SRP